leaningtech/webvm/README.md

 	- Accept the prompt.
 This is required only once to enable Actions for your fork.
 	- Click on the workflow named `Deploy`.
 	- Click `Run workflow` and then once more `Run workflow` in the menu.
+- Customize `dockerfiles/debian_mini` to suits your needs.
+- You can also make a new Dockerfile from scratch.
+Use the "Path to Dockerfile" workflow parameter to select it.

 <img src="/assets/fork_deploy_instructions.gif" alt="deploy_instructions_gif" width="90%">